 “When word went out during the naming event here at JPL, I took a moment to look around the auditorium,” said John McNamee, project manager of the Mars 2020 Perseverance rover mission at JPL.
 “I saw all these dedicated men and women who for years have invested the full measure of their intellect and stamina into the most technologically advanced rover mission in history — and I saw a lot of smiling faces and high-fives.
 Perseverance?
 You bet, that is a worthy name that we can be proud of as the first leg of a sample return campaign.”

 Perseverance currently is undergoing final assembly and checkout at NASA’s Kennedy Space Center in Florida.
 It’s targeted to land at Mars’ Jezero Crater a little after 3:40 p.m.
 EST (12:40 p.m.
-PST) February 18, 2021.
+PST) on February 18, 2021.

 The rover naming contest partnership was part of a Space Act Agreement in educational and public outreach efforts between NASA, Battelle of Columbus, Ohio, and Future Engineers of Burbank, California.
 Amazon Web Services is an additional prize provider for the Mars 2020 naming contest and will provide Alex and his family a trip to see the launch.